 Thanking the members of your staff as they walk out the door at night should be a habit of love.
 Just hearing those simple words can make a difference in an exhausting day of taking care of forty patients or more.
 Your thoughts go to how much you need them and can’t operate without their help.

-Before going off half-cocked and raising the eyebrows of your accountant, to take a look at the critical practice numbers to see what you can offer in the way of a monetary or gift reward.
+Before raising the eyebrows of your accountant, to take a look at the critical practice numbers to see what you can offer in the way of a monetary or gift reward.
 The industry benchmark for a general dental practice is 22% to 26% of total adjusted monthly collections for staff salaries, and that includes benefits.
 If you are already at that point or more, raising wages is not a good idea unless you can also raise production to increase collections.
 Many dental practices struggle to pay higher staff salaries because they give raises without considering where the revenue will come from to pay the increased expense.
-The pressure on the dentist to produce more can make a dentist feel resentful.
+The pressure on the dentist to produce more can make a dentist feel resentful, now and in the future.

 In surveys from dental teams, it is noted that many would stay at their present jobs if they are shown appreciation, respect, love and an opportunity to grow even if they know they can make more money elsewhere.
 These displays offer boosts in self-esteem and offers a sense of connectedness like a family.

-One of the best ways to show appreciation is to have a conversation one on one with each person on the team and genuinely tell them they are valued.
-The exchange of words is not a performance review.
+One of the best ways to show appreciation to your RDA, is to have a conversation one on one with each person on the team and genuinely tell them they are valued.
+The exchange of words is not a performance review!
 Watch for burnout from lack of breaks, no lunch, or working overtime regularly.
 Many great employees feel taken advantage of and misused when consistently overworked and having to come home late to their families.

 If you can’t afford to raise salaries, but you want the team to continue to provide excellent service to your patients and be happy in the process, there are rewards that you can offer that won’t break the bank.